 The Square: A Special Type of Rectangle

 The history of studying shapes with four right angles dates back to ancient civilizations.
-The Egyptians, for example, used their knowledge of geometry, including rectangles and squares, to survey land and construct monumental structures like the pyramids.
+Now, the Egyptians, for example, used their knowledge of geometry, including rectangles and squares, to survey land and construct monumental structures like the pyramids.
 The precise alignment and structural integrity of these ancient wonders relied heavily on the accurate application of geometric principles related to right angles and quadrilaterals.

 More on Rectangles